Amazon union vote enters final stretch in watershed moment for U.S. labor

-(Reuters) - The votes on whether to form a union at Amazon.com Inc’s sprawling Alabama fulfillment center are set to be reviewed starting on Tuesday, with momentum for future labor organizing at America’s second-largest private employer hanging in the balance.
+(Reuters) -The National Labor Relations Board has begun reviewing ballots from Amazon.com Inc’s workers in Alabama, who have voted on whether to form a union, with momentum for future labor organizing at America’s second-largest private employer hanging in the balance.

-An agent from the U.S. National Labor Relations Board will sift through ballots sent to more than 5,800 workers at Amazon’s Bessemer, Alabama-based warehouse as part of a prolonged process expected to last days and spark legal challenges.
+Agents from the labor board began sifting through ballots sent to more than 5,800 workers at Amazon’s Bessemer, Alabama-based warehouse at 10 a.m.
+CT (1500 GMT) on Tuesday, as part of a prolonged process expected to last days and spark legal challenges.

 Tallying votes might not begin until later this week or next, after both Amazon and the union check the eligibility of ballots cast, said a person familiar with the process.
 Subsequent procedures and objections could further forestall a certified result, the person said.